Lemonatix/how-to-python/README.md

    - Go to `View` > `Terminal` to open an integrated terminal in VS Code.
    - The terminal will start in your project’s root directory, where you can run commands like `git status` or any project-specific scripts.

-### Additional Information

-- **Running the Project**: If there are any specific instructions for running or building the project, include them here.
-- **Dependencies**: List any dependencies or extensions required for the project.

 ### Contributing

 If you would like to contribute, please follow these steps: